 |

-the Legacy Project's Across Generations program.
-Nearly a decade of intergenerational work, including contacts with dozens of schools across the country, has resulted in this easy-to-use guide.
-The Grandparents Day Planning & Activity Guide covers everything from the history of national Grandparents Day to different models for running a successful intergenerational event to over 200 activities, like Then & Now fill-in sheets, Storytelling ideas, Family Tree charts, a Fill-in-the-Blanks Life Story booklet and Generations Scrapbook, Greatest Grandparent/Grandfriend certificates, and much more.
-Use the quick links in the right-hand column, or continue reading.
+The Legacy Project's Grandparents Day Planning & Activity Guide covers everything from the history of National Grandparents Day to different models for running a successful intergenerational event to over 200 great activities, like Then & Now fill-in sheets, Storytelling ideas, Family Tree charts, a Fill-in-the-Blanks Life Story booklet and Generations Scrapbook, Greatest Grandparent/Grandfriend certificates, and much more.

-Grandparents Day is an officially-recognized national holiday that falls each year on the first Sunday after Labor Day.
+Grandparents Day is an officially-recognized national holiday in the US that falls each year on the first Sunday after Labor Day.
 But increasingly, schools and community groups

 are also organizing Grandparents Day (or Intergenerational Day) events at any time during the year as a way to bring together families and build community.
 Children have an opportunity to show their appreciation and love toward their grandparents (and other special older adult friends), and grandparents feel valued as their role is validated.
-These events can also be a steppingstone for creating long-term intergenerational programs.
+These events can also be a steppingstone for creating long-term intergenerational programs and connections.

 A